Understanding Headaches

 What Is A Headache?

 Headaches are a very common condition that most people will experience many times during their lives.
 The main symptom of a headache is a pain in your head or face.
 This can be throbbing, constant, sharp or dull.
-Headache pain results from signals interacting among the brain, blood vessels and surrounding nerves.
+Headaches result from pain signals that can originate from the neck, jaw, shoulders or a number of other sources.
+Headaches can be complex, but don’t worry we have seen nearly every type.

 Headache symptoms vary based on the type of headache you have.
 While there are over 150 different classifications of headaches, some of the most common headache symptoms include: